Fritz Duquesne: First World War

 In his book The Man Who Killed Kitchener, biographer Clement Wood states that Duquesne left for Europe in June 1916 under orders from German intelligence.
-Duquesne posed as the Russian Duke Boris Zakrevsky and joined Field Marshal Kitchener on HMS Hampshire in Scotland.
-Once on board, Duquesne signaled the German submarine that sank the cruiser, thus killing Lord Kitchener.
-Duquesne made his own escape using a life raft before the ship was torpedoed and he was rescued by the submarine.
-Duquesne was awarded the Iron Cross for this act, and he appears in several pictures in German uniform wearing an Iron Cross in addition to other medals.
-Captain Louis Botha, son of the former prime minister of South Africa General Louis Botha, further writes that "Duquesne was a great friend of the Botha family" and that Duquesne "rose from the status of a Private in the German Army to the rank of Colonel, and received the Iron Cross during the great war."
+Duquesne posed as the Russian Duke Boris Zakrevsky and joined Lord Kitchener on HMS Hampshire in Scotland.
+Once on board, Duquesne signaled the German U-boat that sank the cruiser, thus killing Lord Kitchener.
+Duquesne made his own escape using a life raft before the ship was torpedoed and he was rescued by the U-boat.
+Duquesne was allegedly awarded the Iron Cross for this act, and he appears in several pictures in German uniform wearing an Iron Cross, in addition to other medals.
+Captain Louis Botha, son of the former prime minister of South Africa General Louis Botha, further writes that "Duquesne was a great friend of the Botha family" and that Duquesne "rose from the status of a Private in the German Army to the rank of Colonel and received the Iron Cross during the great war."
 The authenticity of several of these claims has been challenged by modern biographers, and the German records that would confirm or deny at least parts of these accounts are now missing and presumed destroyed during the war.
-According to the official story, the HMS Hamsphire was lost in a force 9 gale, after striking a mine laid by the U-75, a German submarine.
+According to the official story, Hampshire was lost in a force 9 gale after striking a mine laid by U-75, a German U-boat.

-The next confirmed appearance of Duquesne is in Washington, D.C., in July 1917, not long after the U.S. declared war on Germany.
-He had contacted Senator Robert Broussard with whom he had worked on the bill to import hippos into Louisiana.
-Unaware that Duquesne was now a German spy, Senator Broussard attempted to help him obtain a position with General George Washington Goethals, the acting U.S. Army Quartermaster and former chief engineer of the Panama Canal, but he was not successful.
-Additionally, Duquesne filed patents for an underwater electromagnetic mine which he then attempted to sell to the U.S. Navy.
+The next confirmed appearance of Duquesne is in Washington, D.C., in July 1917, not long after the US declared war on Germany.
+He had contacted Broussard, who by now was a United States Senator.
+Unaware that Duquesne was now a German spy, Broussard attempted to help him obtain a position with General George Washington Goethals, the acting US Army Quartermaster and former chief engineer of the Panama Canal, but he was not successful.
+Additionally, Duquesne filed patents for an underwater electromagnetic mine which he then attempted to sell to the United States Navy.